CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

    ![](Images/img28.png)

-1. Now, from the top navigation bar of the **Stream** dashboard, click on **Create** button and select **Upload video** option from the drop down.
+1. Now, from the top navigation bar of the **Stream** dashboard, click on **Create** button and select **Upload video** option from the drop-down.

    ![](Images/img29.png)

-1. Drag and drop or select files which needs to be uploaded from your device.
+1. Drag and drop or select files that need to be uploaded from your device.
 In the Details tab, you can rename the video, add a description, and choose a thumbnail for the video.

 1. Under the "Permissions" tab, you can configure access to the video inside of the organization.